World changers shaped here.

 Cox School of Business equips students with the knowledge, skills, and experience needed to become business leaders.
 Major publications, including The Economist, Bloomberg Businessweek, and Forbes, rank SMU Cox among the top business schools in the nation and world. smu.edu/cox

-Lyle School of Engineering, recognized by College Factual as a top school for highest-paid engineering graduates, houses the Deason Innovation Gym, where students refine their engineering skills with real-world design challenges.
-Eighty-five percent of Lyle engineering graduates have had a job on graduation day for the past five years. smu.edu/lyle
+Lyle School of Engineering, ranked among the top 20 schools for highest-paid engineering graduates by College Factual 2017, houses the Deason Innovation Gym, where students refine their engineering skills with real-world design challenges.
+Three-fourths of Lyle Engineering students receive academic scholarships and complete at least two internships. smu.edu/lyle

 Beyond the classroom

 Explore initiatives in the arts, research, internships, civic engagement, and study abroad.
-Dallas is a hub for internships—4,400 internships are offered by more than 1,000 Dallas-area businesses each year—and careers in a variety of industries.
+Dallas is a hub for internships and careers in a variety of industries—200+ companies from 34 countries have their US headquarters or substantial operations in the Dallas region.
 Apply for an Engaged Learning grant and work with a faculty mentor to solve real-world problems.
-Expand your academic horizons at SMU-in-Taos, our campus in the Sangre de Cristo Mountains of Northern New Mexico, with credit courses during the summer.
+Expand your academic horizons at SMU-in-Taos, our campus in the Sangre de Cristo Mountains of Northern New Mexico, with credit courses during summer and winter breaks.

 Integrated living and learning

-Our Residential Commons is an integrated academic and residential experience where students live alongside faculty mentors in a collaborative living and learning environment, fostering intellectual exchanges and personal growth. smu.edu/residentialcommons
+Our Residential Commons is an integrated academic and residential experience where students live alongside faculty mentors in a collaborative living and learning environment, fostering intellectual exchanges and personal growth. smu.edu/rc

 A vibrant campus